ggw2004/major-project/proposal.md

 ## Description

 2048.
-In a four by four grid, slide numbered tiles, which add together once they collide, in an attempt to create a tile with the number 2048; however, the player can continue to add tiles reaching numbers greater than 2048.
+In a four by four grid, slide numbered tiles, which add together once they collide, in an attempt to create a tile with the number 2048.

 ## Must Have List